 Battery Charge Cost Example 1 – We tested the Greenworks Commercial 82 Volt string trimmer with a 2.5 amp-hour battery.
-The trimmer operated for 45 minutes at full speed until the battery went dead.
+The trimmer operated for 25 minutes at full speed until the battery went dead.
+(You can watch one of our string trimmer tests by clicking here and scrolling down the page to find the video.)
 We plugged the rapid charger into a 120-volt outlet (just like your cell phone charger).
 We installed this dead battery into the rapid charger.
 About 45 minutes later, the battery was fully charged.
 How much electricity did we buy?
 The national average for electricity is .11 cents per kilowatt hour.
 Here’s the math.

 2.5 amp-hours x 82 volts = 205 watt hours / 1000 watts/kilowatt = .205 kilowatts x .11 cents/kilowatt hour = .0225 cents to recharge the battery.
 Let’s round this up to .03 cents for 45 minutes of run time or .04 cents per hour to run the battery powered string trimmer.

 If you operate the battery powered string trimmer 500 hours, the electricity bill will be:

 500 hours x .04 cents/hour = $20 per year